Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/surgeon.md

 Starting at 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.

 # Dexterous Maneuvers
 Starting at 11th level, you gain proficiency in Dexterity saving throws.
-If you already have this proficiency, you instead gain proficiency in Constitution saving throws instead.
+If you already have this proficiency, you instead gain proficiency in Constitution saving throws.

 # Deadly Precision
 Starting at 18th level, when you expend Medical dice to deal damage to a creature, you can deal maximum damage from these dice instead of rolling.